Illustration of person holding a giant pen

 Advertiser: Children’s Health

-“Total Eclipse of the Heart” is an all-time banger; I think we can all agree on that unequivocally.
-It also came with a fantastic music video featuring Bonnie Tyler’s mind-blowing hair, and was remade into a fantastic literal music video.
+“Total Eclipse of the Heart” is an all-time banger; we can all agree on that unequivocally.
+It also came with a fantastic music video featuring Bonnie Tyler’s mind-blowing hair, which was remade into a fantastic literal music video.

 All that’s very obvious.
 What wasn’t obvious was how perfect it is as the backing for an ad for a children’s hospital.